By Bob Joseph

 - Indian Act and Women's Status: Discrimination via Bill C 31 and Bill C3

-- Snapshot of Indian Act Denial of status for Indigenous Women
+- Snapshot of Indian Act Denial of Status for Indigenous Women

 The 1985 amendments to the Indian Act resulted in an increase in the number of people eligible for status.
 That increase put additional pressure on reserve housing and other resources which were already under strain.
 Funding for those resources did not increase in accordance with the increase in those who met the criteria for status.

 I haven’t touched on the relationship between status and band membership - that’s another article unto itself.
 But, as you can see, defining who was and who was not a status Indian turned out to be a much more complicated process than the government back in the 1850s ever imagined.
-The assumption being that the presence of Indians as separate and distinct was finite - that eventually they would be absorbed (assimilated) into mainstream society.
+The assumption was that the presence of Indians as separate and distinct was finite - that eventually they would be absorbed (assimilated) into mainstream society.
 That’s not quite how it went though.
-Resistance to assimilation was severely underestimated as was the determination to retain traditions and cultures despite the ever increasingly punitive laws, rules and prohibitions that constrained the lives of Indians from their first to final breath.
+Resistance to assimilation was severely underestimated as was the determination to retain traditions and cultures despite the ever-increasingly punitive laws, rules and prohibitions that constrained the lives of Indians from their first to final breath.
 Some have even argued that having separate laws and lands greatly inhibited the assimilation process.

 Now that you have an understanding of the motives and the methods used by the government to classify Indians it’s time to take a look at how those motives and methods impacted Indigenous communities, cultures, and traditions in terms of identity.

-The assimilation policies caused deep and significant harm to the continuity of families, cultures, languages, traditions - the very fabric of identity for most Indigenous Peoples.
+The assimilation policies caused deep and significant harm to the continuity of families, cultures, languages, and traditions - the very fabric of identity for most Indigenous Peoples.
 It’s estimated 150,000 children were sent to residential schools.
-While at the schools those children were forbidden to speak their home language, or practice their spirituality or traditions.
+While at the schools those children were forbidden to speak their home language or practice their spirituality or traditions.
 When they returned home, many were too traumatized to speak their language, and a great many felt alienated from family and community.
 And so began the erosion of family and community bonds, language, culture and spirituality - of identity.

 Indigenous individuals will often respond to “where are you from” with the name of their band or nation, not the city, town, or province in which they live.
 It is also common to hear Indigenous individuals identify themselves in genealogical terms - who their parents and grandparents are.
-They rarely answer the question with the typical name, profession, city response that is used by non-Indigenous individuals.
+They rarely answer the question with the typical name, profession, and city response that is used by non-Indigenous individuals.
 Identity is not so much about personal identity as it is about where that person belongs in the collective identity of their band, cultural, or familial collectives.

 Indigenous Identity and the Move to Self-Determination